How to Make Blue Lotus Tea: Complete Brewing Guide (Avoid These 7 Mistakes)

 Recommended Dosages by Experience Level

-First-Time Users (Threshold Dose)
+First-Time Users (Threshold Dose) — 1.5-2 grams

-Use this dose to assess individual sensitivity.
-Effects will be mild—gentle relaxation and subtle mood lift.
+Gentle relaxation and subtle mood lift.
 If you feel nothing after 2 hours, increase to 2.5 grams next time.

-Regular Dose (Most Common)
+Regular Dose (Most Common) — 2-3 grams

-Strong Dose (Experienced Users)
+Strong Dose (Experienced Users) — 3-5 grams

-Traditional Ceremonial Dose
+Traditional Ceremonial Dose — 5-8 grams

 Important Dosing Principles: